-On February 22, 2010 a revised version of Title 36 CFR 2.4 regarding the carrying of firearms within National Park Service areas will take effect.
+On February 22, 2010 a revised version of Title 36 CFR 2.4 regarding the carrying of firearms within National Park Service areas took effect.
 The new law states that NPS areas will follow the laws of the state in which they are located with regard to the carrying and possession of weapons on park lands, except for designated areas.

 The State of Kentucky does not have laws that specifically address the carrying of firearms on state park lands.
 Kentucky laws regarding carrying concealed weapons can be found at www.kentuckystatepolice.org/conceal.htm.